c-hive/basics/javascript-run-nested-promises-in-parallel/README.md

 Resolved _ybawj08wg child promise for _as7paisw8 parent promise.
 ```

-Once any of the parent promises has resolved, its child promises are initiated to be [start their task](https://stackoverflow.com/a/30823708/9599137) regardless of the state of the other promises.
+Once any of the parent promises has resolved, its child promises are initiated to [start their task](https://stackoverflow.com/a/30823708/9599137) regardless of the state of the other promises.

 ## Usage